- What is the Best High Schools project and why did U.S. News & World Report create these rankings?

 At present, there is no uniform set of data collected about participation in such programs.
 In addition, researchers have found that the quality of such existing programs varies significantly from school to school.

-However, there was a lower college readiness threshold used to decide medal status.
+However, in the 2014 rankings there was a higher college readiness threshold used to decide medal status.
 Starting with the 2012 Best High Schools rankings U.S. News changed the methodology so that each year's median CRI will be the new threshold used to determine the medal status cutoff for that year's rankings.
 Therefore, the median CRI is expected to change slightly for each year's ranking.

 The premise of using the median as the CRI threshold is that a school had to be performing at or better than half the schools to be eligible for a gold or silver medal.
 Since the median separates the higher and lower halves of the CRI data, we chose it as the basis for determining the medal cutoff.

-As a result, in Step 3 of the 2013 rankings, we used achieving at or above the median college readiness index of 14.8 – versus 16.3 in the 2012 rankings – as the basis to determine the cutoff for schools to be ranked with a gold, silver or bronze medal.
-Only schools that had CRI values at or above 14.8, calculated on an unrounded basis to many decimal places, scored high enough to meet the criteria for gold and silver medal selection.
+As a result, in Step 3 of the 2014 rankings, we used achieving at or above the median College Readiness Index of 18.17 – versus 14.8 in the 2013 rankings – as the basis to determine the cutoff for schools to be ranked with a gold, silver or bronze medal.
+Only schools that had CRI values at or above 18.17, calculated on an unrounded basis to many decimal places, scored high enough to meet the criteria for gold and silver medal selection.

-U.S. News conducted a new state-by-state analysis of the 2013 Best High Schools based on the percent of each states’ eligible schools earning gold and silver medals.
+U.S. News conducted a new state-by-state analysis of the 2014 Best High Schools based on the percent of each state’s eligible schools earning gold and silver medals.
 This ranking reflects which states are most successfully preparing students for college, based on students participating in and achieving passing scores on Advanced Placement and International Baccalaureate tests.
-This year's state-by-state rankings covered 49 states and the District of Columbia.
+This year's state-by-state rankings covered all 50 states and the District of Columbia.

-• Changes in relative performance on state tests: Some schools which were ranked in the 2012 Best High Schools rankings fell off the 2013 Best High Schools ranking list completely because they are no longer among the best-performing schools on their statewide tests – specifically, whether their overall student performance on state tests exceeds statistical expectations (Step 1) or their least advantaged students' performance is not as good as the state average (Step 2).
+• Changes in relative performance on state tests: Some schools that were ranked in the 2013 Best High Schools rankings fell off the 2014 Best High Schools rankings list completely because they are no longer among the best-performing schools on their statewide tests – specifically, their overall student performance on state tests no longer exceeds statistical expectations (Step 1) or their least advantaged students' performance is not as good as the state average (Step 2).

 Without successfully meeting both Steps 1 and 2 as described above, schools are not eligible for the national competition for a gold, silver or bronze medal and don't appear in the rankings.